inloop/easygcm/README.md

     <uses-permission
         android:name="android.permission.GET_ACCOUNTS"
         tools:remove="android:maxSdkVersion"/>

+If you want to access the `registrationId` after the registration has finished, you can use `EasyGcm.isRegistered(Context context)`, `EasyGcm.getRegistrationId(Context context)` or for convenience `EasyGcm.resendRegistrationIdToBackend(Context context)` (returns `null` if registrationId does not exist).

 That's it.
 You might also want to use Gradle task for sending push notifications to your device: